aws-samples/aws-secure-environment-accelerator/reference-artifacts/Add-ons/opensiem/README.md

 1. Change directory to **reference-artifacts/Add-ons/opensiem**.
 1. Update the **SiemConfig.json** file, replacing all sample values with desired values.
 1. You can add country information as well as latitude/longitude location information to each IP address.
 To get location information, SIEM on OpenSearch Service downloads and uses GeoLite2 Free by [MaxMind](https://www.maxmind.com/).
 You must either:
    1. If you want to add location information, get your free license from MaxMind and place the license file named **license.txt** in the **config** sub-folder.
+      - The license file must only contain a single line containing the license key (approx. 16 characters) (no key value pairs)
-There must be outbound internet connectivity from the VPC in the operations account for this feature to work; or
+      - There must be outbound internet connectivity from the VPC in the operations account for this feature to work; or
    2. Set the `maxmindLicense` field to blank ("") to skip the deployment of this functionality.

 ### 3. Deploy the OpenSearch Stack (Operations account)